 However tempting it may be to buy the latest accessories, clothing, or products, these purchases are not a good enough reason to dip into your emergency fund.
 Besides, seasonal shopping, like back-to-school and Christmas, should be budgeted into their respective months.

 Routine purchases like groceries or gas should be budgeted each month.
 Even routine doctor check-ups should be included in your budget.
 Finally, annual maintenance follows the same pattern as the items above.
 It should be calculated into your budget for the year.

 How Much Money Should I Have In My Emergency Fund?

 At a minimum, you should have at least three months of your everyday living expenses completely covered, including your mortgage/rent, gas, utilities, and food.
-An excellent long-term goal for your emergency fund is to have anywhere from four to six months of living covered.
+An excellent long-term goal for your emergency fund is to have anywhere from three to six months of living covered.

 So, How Do I Get My Emergency Fund Started?

 Establishing your fund will require discipline and sacrifice, but it is not difficult.
 In fact, you can begin to build your fund with $7 per day.
 Besides depositing money, you can set a monthly savings goal, cut unnecessary expenses, save your coins, adjust the amount you’re contributing, and behave responsibly.

 First things first, you need to set a realistic goal for how much you will be adding to your emergency fund at the end of every month.
 It should be a consistent deposit, planned either by dollar amount or percentage.
 If you are unsure about meeting a dollar amount goal at the end of each month, consider using a percentage goal instead.

 Using a percentage as your goal every month might make it a little easier if your budget fluctuates regularly.
 For example, committing to depositing 20% of your standing checking account at the end of each month may be a more realistic goal than $200.